Further School transport guidance

 We will ask pupils on the lower deck to get off first, then those on the upper deck.

-In instances where school transport is shared by pupils attending different schools, we ask that the vehicles are zoned in areas for each school, and where possible for pupils to sit with their school year groups.
+Vehicles are to be zoned in areas for each school, and where possible for pupils to sit with their school year groups.

 For transport serving special educational schools, the pupils should fill the rear seats of the vehicle first, if possible.
 Those at the front of the vehicle should get off first.